apache/daffodil-vscode/src/language/intellisense-development.md

 Autocompletion logic is split into multiple provider modules under `src/language/providers/`, each handling different completion scenarios.

-- `elementCompletion.ts` -- suggests child elements / element tags.
+- `elementCompletion.ts` -- suggests child elements/element tags.
 - `attributeCompletion.ts` -- suggests attribute names when inside an element.
 - `attributeValueCompletion.ts` -- provides completion suggestions for attribute values (e.g., enumerated values).
 - `closeElement.ts`, `closeElementSlash.ts` -- completions for closing tags and slash completions.
 - `attributeHover.ts` -- hover provider that shows attribute documentation/available attributes.

 It should be noted that there are many `registerCompletionItemProvider` calls.
-The implemented `completionItemProvider`s each contain logic to determine whether or not it the provider is relevant to a given situation or not.
+The implemented `completionItemProvider`s each contain logic to determine whether or not the provider is relevant to a given situation.

 ##### Helpers + Vocabulary

-`src/language/providers/utils.ts` and `src/language/providers/intellisense/commonItems.ts` contain shared helpers for constructing CompletionItem objects, and context parsing utilities used by many providers.
-For `src/language/providers/intellisense/commonItems.ts` and tracing through usage, it's used by `attributeCompletion.ts` and `elementCompletion.ts`.

-`src/rootCompletion/utils.ts` contains utilities used for root-level completion logic (common completion primitives).
+`src/language/providers/utils.ts` contains shared helpers for constructing CompletionItem objects, and context parsing utilities used by many providers.
+It also contains utilities used for root-level completion logic (common completion primitives).

-The code relies on project classes like schemaData (found under src/classes/schemaData.ts) and other "model" classes to know DFDL vocabulary (elements, attributes, properties).
-Those model classes hold the authoritative lists that the providers consult when building suggestions.

 ##### Context Parsing

-Providers do lightweight parsing of the current document and cursor context (often using a small tokenizer / utility functions) to determine whether the cursor is:
+Providers do lightweight parsing of the current document and cursor context (often using a small tokenizer/utility functions) to determine whether the cursor is:

 - inside an element start tag
 - inside attribute name or value